We are all busy with so many different things, but taking time for family dinner provide so many benefits to all members of your family!

 News flash, they don’t!
 They need to be taught.

 Table manners feel like a thing of the past.
-Dinner with family can help children learn their please and thank yous.
+Family dinner can help children learn their please and thank yous.
+Family dinners are a safe place for our children to learn and practice table manners.
 Learning that everyone needs to be seated before you start to eat is a valuable lesson in manners.

 Gentlemen can be taught to wait for the ladies to sit before taking their seat.
 Even assisting those ladies with their chair like the good ol’ days.
 Keeping elbows off the table and wiping your mouth with a napkin may impress a potential marriage partner one day.